 This win marks the seventh National Championship for the IHSA Western team.
 The Oilers also won the National Championship title in 2001, 2005, 2007, 2009, 2010 and 2018, and won the Reserve Champion title in 2008, 2014 and 2015.

-Students who competed in the team competition include Morgan Eckstein, Bryant Fox, Miranda Klein, Morgan Knerr, Julie Roshelli and Charity Thacker.
+Students who competed in the team competition include Morgan Eckstein, Bryant Fox, Miranda Klein, Morgan Knerr, Julia Roshelli and Charity Thacker.

-Students who qualified for nationals individually include Leah Ely, Bryant Fox, Jamie Kittle, Cece Klein, Alexi Nielsen and Julie Roshelli.
+Students who qualified for nationals individually include Leah Ely, Bryant Fox, Jamie Kittle, Cece Klein, Alexi Nielsen and Julia Roshelli.

 An alumnus of the Western Equestrian Studies Program, Zimmerman began instructing at the University in 2016.
 Taking on the mantle of head coach for the IHSA Western Team in 2018, he is undefeated during his tenure.
 Being able to work with riders during classes is valuable when it comes to coaching members on the team.
 “I know all my riders individually,” Zimmerman said.
 “I can run down the roster and give you each rider’s strength and their weaknesses.”
 When coaching, he focuses on giving riders just one thing to focus on at a time to address their weaknesses and keep their strengths.
 Looking towards next season, he views it as a fresh start.
 While the senior riders will be missed, coaching a new team with new challenges is its own kind of excitement.